Joonpark13/serif.nu/docs/ONBOARDING.md

 This is a document designed to get you up to speed in Serif.nu's development stack & tooling.
 I will start with the very basics and work my way down the list of main concepts that a developer working on Serif.nu would need to know.
 Give the *Basics* and *Modern Web Development* sections a read (probably don't need to worry about *Advanced* yet unless you are interested), then jump into the *Tutorials*.
 After completing the tutorials and gaining a basic understanding of the technologies, follow the *Practice Ticket* section to gain a sense of our workflow.
 Take a look at the [CONTRIBUTING](CONTRIBUTING.md) document as you do the practice ticket, and give that whole document a good read after you're done.

+Don't be overwhelmed!
+I know there's a lot on this document but you'll pick them up as you go.
+You don't need to be an expert in any of these to start working on Serif.nu.

 ## Basics

 These are absolutely foundational concepts to web development that are core to every single web application.
 You should make yourself well versed in the following concepts.